Eurofins Launches COVID-19 PCR Tests With At-Home Self-Sampling Options in Europe and Donates Sequencing Capacity to Identify VUI-2020-12/01 Strain Reported to Spread Faster in the UK

-On 19 October 2020 Eurofins launched EmpowerDX SARS CoV 2 RT PCR test with at home sampling option after it received an Emergency Use Authorization (EUA) by the FDA.
+On 19 October 2020 Eurofins (Paris:ERF) launched EmpowerDX SARS CoV 2 RT PCR test with at-home sampling option after it received an Emergency Use Authorization (EUA) by the FDA.
 Demand for the testing kit available at empowerdxlab.com is increasing significantly week on week.

 To make patient sampling easier by non-healthcare professionals and especially for testing children, Eurofins validated a sampling method based on gargling with a sterile solution.
 At-home gargling self-sampling offers the advantage of a simple non-invasive sampling method, allowing patients to be tested without any constraint of medical sampling capacity.